Rookout/deployment-examples/node-ibm-cloud-functions/README.md

         **If you do not have access to ibmcloud cli, you can do this from the [IBM console](https://console.bluemix.net/openwhisk/actions) and follow the [IBM Documentation](https://console.bluemix.net/docs/openwhisk/openwhisk_actions.html#creating-and-invoking-javascript-actions)**

-1. Go to [app.rookout.com](https://app.rookout.com) and start debugging !
+1. Go to [app.rookout.com](https://app.rookout.com) and start debugging!

 ## Rookout Integration Process